weremunky/AI-chatbot/README.md

 ## Universal Usage & Custom Data

-You can use this script for any company, FAQ, or info domain—just change the CSV.
+You can use this script for any company, FAQ, or info domain, just change the CSV.
 Examples

 Start the server locally: